General Risks and Complications of Plastic and Cosmetic Surgery

 - If circulation is impeded a blood clot may form.
 There are other contributing factors.

 - Initially, there is almost always some contour issues or puckers.
 These settle over the months but sometimes may require a small revision often under local anaesthetic.
 Scars continue to mature and improve for up to 18 months after surgery.
 Stretch marks may not all be removed or new ones may be created.
-You will receive 3 Fraxel Laser treatments approximately 8 weeks post-surgery to manage and improve scarring with our Dermal Clinician.
+Dermal treatments may help improve your scars.
 (Every effort is made to place the scar within the areas covered by high cut swimwear or underwear).

 - This will occur 100% of the time and mostly settles over the months and up to 1-2 years.